jdangerx/jdangerx.github.io/content/SwingyArmThing.md

 the 5/16" threaded rod I used for the axle.
 The arms were spaced out with washers between the bearings and secured with a nut on each end.

+Here is some video of the first few arms, hanging out in the joining
+table:

+<iframe width="560" height="315"
+src="//www.youtube.com/embed/RuilwwdHYTs?rel=0" frameborder="0"
+allowfullscreen></iframe>

 I hadn't really thought about how I would mount the piece.
 After a discussion with my professor I decided to cobble together some 2x4's and call it a day.
+I'm not proud of that, but the truth is the truth.

 <img src="images/swingy-arm-thing/finished.jpg"/>